UIT University

-UIT University (formerly Usman Institute of Technology (UIT)) is a not-for profit institute.
+UIT University (formerly Usman Institute of Technology (UIT) is a not-for profit institute.
 UIT university's campus is located at the intersection of University Road and Abul Hasan Isphahani Road, Gulshan-e-Iqbal, Karachi, Pakistan.

-On 18 December 2021, the inauguration ceremony was taken place by Governor of Sindh Imran Ismail in which the institute has now become a fully fledge university from a well renowned institute.
+On December 18, 2021, the inauguration ceremony took place, officiated by the Governor of Sindh, Imran Ismail.
+During this event, the institute attained the status of a full-fledged university from its previous renowned institute designation.

-The university offers undergraduate studies in engineering, business management and computer science programmes.
+The university offers undergraduate studies in engineering, business management, and computer science programmes.

 Usman Memorial Foundation

-Usman Memorial Foundation was formed in 1973 in the memory of Late Mohammad Usman, by his family members, friends and well-wishers.
+Usman Memorial Foundation was formed in 1973 in the memory of Late Mohammad Usman, by his family members, friends, and well-wishers.
 Mr. A.K.
 Brohi was the first President, while Dr. Manzoor Ahmad was the Secretary General of the Foundation.

 There were two Usman Memorial Scholarship awarded to research scholars namely Dr. Syeda Khatoon for research entitled "An Analysis of Religion Philosophy of Sir Syed Ahmed" and Dr. Rasheed Ahmed Jalandri for research entitled "Deoband Movement and Religious reforms".
 Both the research papers were published in the shape of a book.

 In 1994, the Foundation established Usman Institute of Technology (UIT) on the plot of land allotted to the Foundation located at Abul Hasan Isphahani Road, with total contribution from the Hasham family.

 History

 UIT had its genesis due to an endowment from the Hasham family of the Memon community in remembrance of Mohammad Usman Hasham, son of Haji Hasham, a tycoon and a philanthropist.

-Haji Hasham started his business career at the age of 11 in India early in the 20th century.
-After moving to Karachi in 1936, he started to expand his business.
-Industrial concerns like Mehran Sugar Mills, Mogul Tobacco, Pakistan Molasses Company, Usman Textile were part of his business.
-His sons had a desire to do something for the welfare of the community.
-Among his sons was a student of Dr. Manzoor Ahmad, a scholar and Dean of the Department of Philosophy at Karachi University.
-Usman was influenced by Dr. Manzoor's philosophy and shared his humanist values.
+Haji Hasham embarked on his business journey at the age of 11, early in the 20th century, while in India.
+Upon relocating to Karachi in 1936, he embarked on a path of business expansion.
+Notable industries such as Mehran Sugar Mills, Mogul Tobacco, Pakistan Molasses Company, and Usman Textile were integral to his business endeavors.
+His sons were driven by a desire to contribute to community welfare.
+One of his sons, a student of Dr. Manzoor Ahmad, a distinguished scholar and Dean of the Department of Philosophy at Karachi University, found inspiration in Dr. Manzoor's philosophy and shared his humanist values.

-Usman died in 1973 at the age of 38 due to brain haemorrhage.
-However, his father and brothers, wanting to keep his memory alive, decided to make Usman's dreams a reality.
-Following the advice of Usman's mentor, Dr. Manzoor Ahmad and with the patronage of lawyer and writer, late Mr. A.K.
-Brohi, the ‘Usman Memorial Foundation’ was founded in 1973.
-Mr. Brohi agreed to be the President and Dr. Manzoor Ahmad was requested to be General Secretary of the Foundation.
+Usman died in 1973 at the age of 38 due to a brain hemorrhage.
+Heeding the counsel of Usman's mentor, Dr. Manzoor Ahmad, and with the support of the esteemed lawyer and writer, the late Mr. A.K.
+Brohi, the 'Usman Memorial Foundation' was established in the same year.
+Mr. Brohi accepted the role of President, while Dr. Manzoor Ahmad was invited to serve as the General Secretary of the Foundation.